gofrolist/molecule-action/README.md

       - uses: gofrolist/molecule-action@master
 ```

+>NOTE: By default molecule is going to look for configuration at `molecule/*/molecule.yml`, so if option `molecule-working-dir` is not provided,
->NOTE: the checkout action needs to place the file in ${{ github.repository }} in order for Molecule to find your role.
+>checkout action needs to place the file in ${{ github.repository }} in order for Molecule to find your role.
+If your role is placed somewhere else
+>in the repository, ensure that `molecule-working-dir` is set up accordingly, in order to `cd` to that directory before issuing `molecule` command.

 ### Advanced example: